 However, further research of testing methodologies indicated that a unique and bespoken form of adaptive testing allowed the assessment to detail the exact technical strengths and weaknesses of candidates.
 An adaptive methodology also provided a quicker and more efficient assessment.
 Hence, Bookman Consulting developed the first adaptive test for COBOL.

 With the COBOL adaptive test as a screening tool, the quality of newly hired consultants increased dramatically and ultimately clients began to ask if they could use this test for their own internal hires.
-Soon clients began to ask for a tests in additional technologies.
+Soon clients began to ask for tests in additional technologies.

 Bookman Consulting realized that they had stumbled on a major need of the IT community.
 In 1987, Bookman Consulting was relaunched as TeckChek, a company dedicated to providing technical assessment for IT skills.
 TeckChek opened with assessments in seven different mainframe technologies.
 To develop new assessments Subject Matter Experts were contracted to create additional technology assessments using the TeckChek proprietary adaptive test engine.
 By the mid-1990s TeckChek’s assessment library had grown to over 100 different tests.